Deadly0/tinkoff-oplata/readme.md

-# tinkoff-oplata
+# tinkoff-oplata-promise
-NodeJS client for internet acquiring of Tinkoff Bank
+NodeJS client for internet acquiring of Tinkoff Bank using axios